 A takeoff can be aborted for various reasons.
-It is assumed that a takeoff can only be aborted when the airplane is still on the ground.
-If it is already in the air there will probably not be enough runway left to stop the aircraft.
+The pilot can abort a takeoff as long as he hasn't reached the calculated Refusal Speed.
+This speed is determined during the briefing and depends among other things on the weight of the aircraft and the length of the runway.
 When the takeoff is aborted the throttle is set to IDLE, the speed brakes are extended and if the speed is bigger than the maximum wheel brake speed the wheel brakes are used too.
 The pitch angle should be kept around 7 degrees because that will create drag that will help slow down the aircraft.
-Depending on the reason the takeoff was aborted the procedure taxiing from the runway might start after aborting the takeoff.
+If the take off was aborted late and the airplane is going too fast, the pilot will lower the hook and deploy the parachute at the rear of the plane to try to stop the airplane.
+Depending on the reason the takeoff was aborted the procedure taxiing from the runway might start after aborting the takeoff and the pilot might even choose to try to take off again.
+The only limiting factor is the temperature of the wheel brakes.
+They might need to cool down before the landing gear is raised.